jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 HTML includes the `<button>` element.
 This tells people that it can be interacted with and can help communicate the state of a component.
 By default it is focusable and comes with some browser default styles.

-Unfortunantaly a pattern that is reached for far to often, and in the wrong circumstances is to turn a non-interactive element in a faux button.
+Unfortunately a pattern that is reached for far to often, and in the wrong circumstances is to turn a non-interactive element in a faux button.

 This can be achieved with an ARIA role: